elunna/nerfhack-changelog/README.md

 * Throne wishes have been removed.
 To compensate, full recursive identify of items can occur if the player has enough luck.
 * Artiwishes only care about previous artiwishes; same for gifts (xnh)
 * The chance of getting a djinn from a smoky potion has been halved.
 The actual chances of getting a wish from the djinn have not been changed.
+* Players have a chance of getting a wish from crowning now (if no intrinsics were granted).

 **The chance of receiving the artifact from a wish is:**